yokoffing/filterlists/README.md

  <br> This list blocks additional third-party requests and annoyances that are not covered in the Bypass Paywalls Clean filterlist.

 4) **Bypass Paywalls Clean filter** | [add](https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters/-/raw/main/bpc-paywall-filter.txt)
- <br> [Experimental] The Bypass Paywalls Clean (BPC) filter is from the same [developer](https://gitlab.com/magnolia1234) as the [add-on](https://addons.mozilla.org/en-US/firefox/addon/bypass-paywalls-clean/) implementation.
+ <br> [experimental] The Bypass Paywalls Clean (BPC) filter is from the same [developer](https://gitlab.com/magnolia1234) as the [add-on](https://addons.mozilla.org/en-US/firefox/addon/bypass-paywalls-clean/) implementation.
 You do not need this filterlist if you use the extension.
 Moreover, the add-on covers more sites than the filterlist. "[Disclaimer](https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters#bypass-paywalls-clean-filters): the list doesn't support as many sites as the extension/add-on does ... (and even less on iOS)."

  ***